Every good Boy Scout knows there are ten essential things necessary to survive the wilderness:

 Learning to say “what the fuck are you doing with PVC pipe, baking soda, and super glue", with love, is a delicate skill to possess.
 Teaching a child that anything is possible seems so inspiring, until that child is twenty-seven and prepping for a real rocket launch just outside your house.

 3. A “Moms Love Me” T-shirt

 The Boy Scout’s mother will require a dedicated chapter.
-However, it can be said dating an Eagle Scout magnifies the intensity of this relationship ten fold.
+However, it can be said that dating an Eagle Scout magnifies the intensity of this relationship ten-fold.
 She has poured her very being into making him everything he is today.
 The sooner you realize you are only there to rip the light from her life, the sooner you will understand how to manage this relationship.
 The Boy Scout does no wrong and she has raised him well.
 That is all you need to know to survive.